 Work Within a Macronutrient Ratio Range

 What I recommend to people is this (note that these recommendations are for physically active individuals who partake in at least 30 minutes of vigorous activity 5 days a week):

 - First find your effective calorie intake for weight loss.
 This usually falls in the 10-12 times body weight range.
 But if you want a more accurate number use my calorie calculator.

 - Set your protein intake to .8-1 gram/lb of lean body mass.
 To measure lean body mass you need to take body fat measurements.
 Body fat calipers are your cheapest and easiest bet.
 Here’s a cheap pair I recommend.
 If this isn’t feasible, use .6-.8 grams/lb of body weight.

 - Set your fat intake to between 20-30% of your calories.
 I try not to worry too much where this lands.
 I just try to make sure my intake falls between those numbers.
 Trying to consistently eat an exact number of fat grams every single day is unrealistic.

-- Fill the rest of your calories with low-glycemic carbohydrates.
+- Fill the rest of your calories with carbohydrates from whole food sources.
 For someone trying to lose weight, this number is typically going to lie between 35-50% of your calories.
 If you are less active or think you are carb-sensitive, go with the lower number and eat closer to 30% fat.
 If you are very active and tolerate carbs well, aim for the higher percentage of carbs and go lower with your fat (20%).